- Courses and Schedule

 Assistantship: Financial support, including potential out of state tuition waiver, is available on a limited basis.

-Faculty: Students have access to a 32-member faculty with specialties in the major areas of Psychology.
-All members of the clinical faculty are licensed in the area.
+Faculty: All members of the clinical faculty are licensed in the area.

 Application Deadline: The Clinical Psychology Faculty begins reviewing application materials for Fall admission on March 1 of each calendar year.